 - promotion from Associate Professor to Professor

-Refresh your understanding of the Statement of Mutual Expectations and the standards and procedures documented in your College RPT Rule and your Department RPT Rule.
+Refresh your understanding of the Statement of Faculty Responsibilities and the standards and procedures documented in your College RPT Rule and your Department RPT Rule.
 Take particular note of your role in the Consultation in RPT Review and be prepared to participate in the Written Assessments, Recommendations and Responses in RPT.

 You are to review dossiers relative to your college and departmental RPT standards, meet and discuss the cases, prepare a written assessment that reflects the complete range of observations expressed among the DVF about the quality and impact of the faculty member’s accomplishments, both positive and negative, and vote.